sarihammad/findit/README.md

 # FindIt

-A multithreaded file search engine built with C++ using clean architecture and OOP.
+A multithreaded file search engine built with C++ with a focus on clean architecture, OOP and concurrency.

 ## Features